 - If someone in your household might be working from home in the future, an extra bedroom or den would be helpful.

-- If you have an elderly parent who may need to come live with you, again, you’ll need another bedroom.
+- If you have an elderly parent who may need to come to live with you, again, you’ll need another bedroom.

 One final note about bedroom locations.
-A bedroom suite that’s far from the other bedrooms might work well for a senior parent or teenager but isn’t ideal for small children who need to be near the parents.
+A bedroom suite that’s far from the other bedrooms might work well for a senior parent or teenager but isn’t ideal for small children who need to be near their parents.

 Bathrooms are another major consideration.
 Ideally, you’d want a sufficient number of bathrooms for them not to be shared inappropriately.
 For example, the kids can certainly share one bathroom, but you don’t necessarily want that bathroom to also be the guest bathroom (as it will always be messy).
 Preferably, the parents wouldn’t have to share a bathroom with the kids.
 Of course, it’s always nice to have a dedicated bathroom or powder room just for guests.

 Many realtors suggest that potential homebuyers make a list of ‘must-haves’ and ‘nice-to-haves’ before they start their house hunt.
 That’s a great idea, especially if you’re searching with another person like a spouse.
 This list will get both parties on the same page about features they both agree are imperative in the ideal home.
 Once you know the ‘must-haves’, don’t compromise on those or you’ll regret it later.
 If you must have four bedrooms, do not buy a house with fewer.
 If you must have a garage, don’t buy a house without one.

 Other examples might be a pool-sized yard, a specific school district, a quiet street, etc. Try to make this list include only the highest priority items and not ‘nice-to-haves’ which may include things like high ceilings, modern finishes, a patio cover, or new windows.